medik8s/docs/failure_detection.md

 {:toc}

-A Node entering an unready state after 5 minutes is an obvious sign that a failure occurred, but depending on your physical environment, workloads, and tolerance for risk, there may be other criteria or thresholds that are appropriate.
+A Node entering an unready state after 5 minutes is an obvious sign that a failure occurred.
+However there may be other criteria or thresholds that are more appropriate based on your particular physical environment, workloads, and tolerance for risk.

 ## Node Healthcheck Controller